astropy/astroplan/docs/tutorials/summer_triangle.rst

 be the best time to observe all three targets.

 However, if we want to define a more specific time window based on airmass, we can calculate this quantity directly.

-To get airmass measurements, we have to go through the `altaz` frame:
+To get airmass measurements, we need to use the ``AltAz`` frame:

 .. code-block:: python